Roestdev/hebrew_accents/DESIGN.md

 - On top of the above a correction of the errors regarding the Unicode characters `HEBREW ACCENT ZARQA` and `HEBREW ACCENT ZINOR` as mentioned by Helmut Richter will be added.

-- Accent names will be according `Biblia Hebraica Stuttgartensia`, but aternate names will be provided.
+- Accent names will be according `Biblia Hebraica Stuttgartensia`, but alternate names will be provided.

-- Transliteration of the Hebrew names is listed in the file [Transliteration](doc/Transliteration.ods).
+- The Latin adjectives referenced in the BHS will be translated into Hebrew and subsequently transliterated into English.

+- Paseq, Maqqefand Meteg will be added to the conjunctive accents, as mentioned by `Helmut Rigter`.

 ### Note